Why choose this course

 This MSc course takes a maximum of 60 months according to your availability.
 Each module consists of three or four day taught periods at the University, preceded by preparatory study, and followed by consolidation and assessment.
 It will teach you to take a critical and scholarly approach to the theory, practice, literature and research findings within the subject.
 Individual modules may be taken as stand-alone sessions, such as in the context of continual professional development.
 For further information please contact the Course Leader.
 In addition, there are options to obtain a Postgraduate Certificate or Postgraduate Diploma.

 In the two months following the module, you will be expected to study the material covered and to carry out further reading (including journal articles) to expand your understanding.

 Who is the course for?

-The course is appropriate for General Practitioners, gastroenterologists, dietitians, pharmacists, other clinicians and health professionals with a role in nutrition and health practice.
+The course is appropriate for general practitioners, gastroenterologists, dietitians, pharmacists, and other clinicians and health professionals with a role in nutrition and health practice.
 It is also suitable for individuals working in the food industry.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.